-The ASH Community has decided to include sharing for pre-existing conditions based upon the sharing level selected.
+The ASH Community has decided to include some sharing for pre-existing conditions based upon the sharing level selected.
+Please refer to the highlight sheet describing the sharing level you are considering for pre-existing limitations specific to your program.